AhmedFawzi98/AhmedFawzi98/README.md

 <h2 align="left">Hello!
-This is Ahmed Fawzi, a junior ambitious software engineer</h2>
+This is Ahmed Fawzi, an ambitious software engineer specialized in .NET Technology</h2>

 ###